Welcome Families!

 Questions

-Questions about Family Weekend can be directed to Dana Jansma at Dana.Jansma@kzoo.edu.
-We look forward to seeing you on campus in September!
+Questions about Family Weekend can be directed to Dana Jansma, Dean of Students (dana.jansma@kzoo.edu).
+We look forward to seeing you on campus!